RostislavLitovkin/PlutoWallet/README.md

 - Chain = either standalone blockchain, relay chain, or parachain. (and/or combination of them)
 - Extrinsic = A transaction (more info: https://wiki.polkadot.network/docs/learn-extrinsics)
 - PlutoLayout = a simple way to save and export custom layouts.

-development terminology:
-- Entry page - the first screen that the users see (now the Mnemonics page)

 # Project folder structure